WyattTechnology/WAkka/readme.md

 #### Actor Result

-It is often useful to have actions that evaluate to the `Result` type.
+It is sometimes useful to have actions that evaluate to the `Result` type.
 The `ActorResult` module defines a computation expression that combines these two types.
 I.e., the CE will execute actions until it runs out or an action evaluates to `Error`.
 The result of the CE is `Ok <value>` if it makes it to the end without getting an `Error`. `<value>` will be the return value of the CE.
-If an `Error` is encountered than the CE's value will be that error.
+If an `Error` is encountered then the CE's value will be that error.
 Note that all elements in the CE must have the same `Error` type, but their `Ok` types can differ.

 The `actorResult` builder is used to build an actor result CE and it is run by passing it to `runActorResult`.
 For example:
 ```f#